xMdb/hypixel-guild-chat-bot/README.md

 # Who's it for?

 This application is for people who are into self-hosting their own applications on server infrastructures or on their own PC.
-Please note that a very [user friendly version is currently in development](https://github.com/xMdb/hypixel-guild-chat-ts).
-It will only take a couple clicks to start running your own guild chat bot.
-If you are not comfortable about setting up something like this, then please wait until it is finished.
-For updates, [follow me on Twitter](https://twitter.com/xMdbMatt) :)

 # Installation